cup of wrath

 Further, we know that 1st Corinthians 15 says this raising of the dead takes place at the last trumpet.
 If they are describing the same event, then 1st Thessalonians 4.16 must also take place at the last trumpet.
 If the two events are the same, then they must both happen at the end of the age.

-What is the post-tribulation rapture?
+What is a post-tribulation rapture?

 Rules: (1)

-Posts should be on topic.
+Post on topic.
 (2) No slanderous or abusive posts.
-(3) No repetitive, harassing, or continuous posting.
+(3) No repetitive or continuous posting.

 Articles and Questions Videos